An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Concordance data in the lower central series

 \section{Concordance data in the lower central series}

 In Section \ref{section:background} we introduced Milnor's invariants which detect subtle higher order linking data for a link in the $3$-sphere using the lower central series quotients of the fundamental group of the link complement.
 We further indicated why Milnor's invariants for a knot in $S^3$ are not useful.
 It is natural to ask whether this approach could detect concordance information for knots and links in $3$-manifolds other than $S^3$.
 As this work demonstrates, the nilpotent quotients of the fundamental group of the complement of a knot in a more complicated $3$-manifold still proves to be quite useful.
-In Section \ref{section:background}, we introduced a theorem of Casson which generalizes to the following result.
+In Section \ref{section:background}, we introduced a theorem of Casson which generalizes to the following well-known result which we will prove later in the section.

-\begin{prop}[Cappell-Shaneson \cite{cappellshaneson}] Let $M$ be a closed, oriented $3$-manifold and $K_1 \subset M$ be a knot.
-If $K_1$ is topologically concordant (by a concordance $C \cong S^1 \times I$) to another knot $K_2$ inside of $M \times I$, then the inclusion maps induce isomorphisms on homology with $\Z[\pi_1(M)]$-coefficients. \end{prop}